 Several material handling equipment manufacturers design, engineer and manufacture a wide variety of self-contained, goods-to-person, automated storage and retrieval systems (AS/RS).
 With the focus shifting from picking pallets and cases to picking individual items or “eaches”, there has been an explosion of types of ASRS technologies available in the market to help warehouse, distribution and manufacturing operations make this change.

 The ASRS technologies on the market handle different volumes, types and velocities of non-palletized inventory at variable speeds to accommodate fluctuating throughput demands.
 When considering the options, keep in mind both the storage density your facility needs as well as your throughput goals.

 Categories of Automated Storage and Retrieval Systems (ASRS)

 These 8 ASRS technologies can be broken down into three major categories based on how they deliver goods:- Shelf based picking - an entire shelf or tray of product is delivered to an operator

 - Bin based picking - an individual bin or tote of product is delivered to the operator

 - Robotic picking - robots are used to deliver products to an operator

 Shelf and Tray Picking ASRS Technologies

 #1 Vertical Carousel Modules

-The vertical carousel has been around for decades.
+The Vertical Carousel Module has been around for decades.
 Comprised of a series of carriers attached to a chain drive, a motor powers the carriers’ bi-directional travel in a vertical loop around a track—similar to a Ferris wheel.
 These automated storage and retrieval systems deliver slow- to medium-velocity items safely and quickly to an ergonomically positioned work counter at the operator’s command.
 Manufactures add new bells and whistles with each revision, but the heart of the technology remains the same.

 Offering throughput at rates of 100 to 400 lines per hour, higher rates can be easily be achieved with the addition of light-directed picking technologies and batching stations that allow picking of multiple orders simultaneously.
-Offering capacities of 1,430 pounds per carrier, the vertical carousel is a reliable and cost-effective solution that shouldn’t be overlooked.
+Offering capacities of 1,430 pounds per carrier, the Vertical Carousel Module is a reliable and cost-effective solution that shouldn’t be overlooked.

 #2 Horizontal Carousel Modules